 Vegan Chocolate Espresso Truffle Frosting

-2 cups (406 g) mini semi-sweet chocolate chips (I used
+- 2 cups 406 g mini semi-sweet chocolate chips (I used Enjoy Life)

-This will make enough to decorate 12 cupcakes or one single layer cake.
+- This will make enough to decorate 12 cupcakes or a double layer cake.

 Nutrition of frosting per serving of decorated cupcake (based on 12): Calories: 189.1 Fat: 11.9 g Carbohydrates: 20.7 g Sugar: 15.8 g Sodium: 19.2 mg Fiber: 2.3 g Protein: 2.2 g